JoshOberst/Thanos-Bot/README.md

 Whats left to be done:
  * Create a way for the bot to play audio files in populated voice channels
- * Create either a directory of audio snippets to be played
+ * Create either a directory of audio snippets to be played or find a directory to use